Regular exercise is essential for a healthy and happy pregnancy, and stretching is a great, gentle way to do so.

 Optional: Gently make circles in the air with your foot.

-If you guessed this is great hip opener, you guessed right.
+If you guessed that this is a great hip opener, you guessed right.
 The frog stretch opens your inner hips, stretches your inner thighs, and helps relieve tension in your lower back.

 9. Runner’s Lunge